 But wait, there’s more on the inland taipan!

 6.)
-Their diet consists of small mammals, like rodents and birds.
+Their diet consists of small mammals, like rodents, and they will also take birds.

 7.)
 The primary predators of the ‘fierce snake’ are monitor lizards and the king brown snake.